Modelling Territorial Dynamics through Statistical Mechanics: An Application to Resident Foreign Population: Results

-The energy of the reference configuration for the Continuous Ising model was: $H_{ref} = 19114.12$ while is $H_{ref} = 7626164$ for the Langevin dynamics\footnote{The energy values ??for the observed configuration (the same for both models) depend on the different scales used for describing the target variable in the simulations.}.
-In order to assess the quality of the configurations generated by the model in relation to the observed configuration, the ratio between energy $H$ of the lasy $75000$ sampled configurations and $H_{ref}$ was evaluated.
-Similarly, the log-likelihood ratio of the same was computed as described in Equation~\ref{eq:ll_ratio}.
-Results are reported in Table~\ref{tab_4}.
+The energy of the observed reference configuration is $H_{\mathrm{ref}}=19114.12$ for the Continuous Ising model and $H_{\mathrm{ref}}=7626164$ for the Langevin dynamics\footnote{The energy values of the observed configuration differ between the two models because the target variable is represented on different numerical scales during the simulations.}.
+To characterise the stationary ensemble generated by the two stochastic dynamics, the ratio between the Hamiltonian $H$ of the last $75000$ configurations sampled from the stationary regime and the Hamiltonian of the observed reference configuration, $H_{\mathrm{ref}}$, was computed.
+Likewise, the corresponding log-likelihood ratio was evaluated according to Equation~\ref{eq:ll_ratio}.
+The results are summarised in Table~\ref{tab_4}.

-Across the aforementioned draws (Table~\ref{tab_4}), both approaches yield energies below the reference ($H/H_{\text{ref}}<1$), so the observed state is not an energy minimum.
-The Continuous Ising model stays closer to the reference but with wider spread (median $0.9803$, IQR $0.0197$), whereas Langevin concentrates on lower-energy states with a much tighter dispersion (median $0.9618$, IQR $0.0023$).
-Log-likelihood ratios are positive throughout for both models, meaning sampled states are more probable than the reference under each likelihood.
-Because absolute magnitudes reflect model-specific scaling, comparisons should focus on ranks and dispersion: Langevin $\Rightarrow$ lower energy/tighter; Ising $\Rightarrow$ broader exploration around the data. ```